QUOTES-Cricket-Reaction to the death of Australian great Shane Warne | Sports-Games

 QUOTES-Cricket-Reaction to the death of Australian great Shane Warne

-I was inspired by his bowling from the start of my career and it was always a privilege to play against him."
-FORMER PAKISTAN CAPTAIN WASIM AKRAM "I am shocked and extremely sad to hear about the sudden death of my friend Warnie...
+Few people have the power to inspire generations, you are the reason so many of us started bowling legspin."
+FORMER INDIA BATSMAN VIRENDER SEHWAG "One of the greatest spinners, the man who made spin cool, superstar Shane Warne is no more.

 Following are reactions to the death of Australian Shane Warne, one of the finest leg-spin bowlers of all time.
-Warne's death came hours after another former Australian cricket great, wicket-keeper Rod Marsh died.
+Warne's death at 52 came hours after another former Australian cricket great, 74-year-old wicketkeeper Rod Marsh, died.

 CRICKET AUSTRALIA CEO NICK HOCKLEY "Shane was one of the most talented and charismatic cricketers we have ever witnessed.
 He loved cricket, had an extraordinarily astute understanding of the game and his influence and legacy will last for as long as it is played."